 The development process in the Kyrgyz Republic is vulnerable to various types of geopolitical, economic and security-related conflicts in the region, as well as to natural disasters and external economic shocks.
 In the regional context, the country’s geopolitical situation is potentially damaging to its sustainable development taking into account its land-locked position, internal tensions, disputed borders with Tajikistan and Uzbekistan and "recurring community-level conflicts" with these neighbours over the use of land and water resources.
-Due to its mountainous terrain and location in a seismically active zone, is also prone to natural disasters, in particular earthquakes, floods and mudslides.
+The economy of the Kyrgyz Republic is exposed to external and economic shocks due to significant inflows of remittances from labour force migrated abroad, mainly the Russian Federation, as well as high dependency on imports for a number of food commodities especially its main staple, wheat.
+Due to its mountainous terrain and location in a seismically active zone, The Kyrgyz Republic is also prone to natural disasters, in particular earthquakes, floods and mudslides.
 While most natural disasters have a local and limited impact, their cumulative effect on livelihoods is considerable.
+Climate change is likely to exacerbate these risks through increased glacial melt and variable rain/snow fall.

 1.2.
 Migrations in the Kyrgyz Republic